karlstolley/wsi/syllabus/_projects/project-02.md

   -
     action: Schedule a mid-cycle conference with the instructor.
     description: >
-      Sometime during the week of Feburary 17, you and your team will have a virtual chat of about thirty minutes with the instructor.
+      Sometime during the week of March 1, you and your team will have a virtual chat of about thirty minutes with the instructor.
 Watch for scheduling details on Basecamp.
-    deadline: 2020-02-17
+    deadline: 2020-02-25
   -
     action: Post your final alpha release project to Basecamp.
     description: >